 In my view, the migration from Ionic 3 to Ionic 4 is the most significant in the frameworks history, and it sets a course for Ionic that likely will not be deviated from for years to come.
 I say significant in the sense that it is of great importance/benefit, the actual work required to transition from Ionic 3 to Ionic 4 is much smaller than that of previous updates to the framework.

-The purpose of this article will be to collate a lot of the resources that I have been creating to help people transition to Ionic 4 in an organised and digestable manner.
+The purpose of this article will be to collate a lot of the resources that I have been creating to help people transition to Ionic 4 in an organised and digestible manner.
 I will be listing resources in a step-by-step style guide to first help you understand the general concepts, and then work through to the specifics of updating applications.
 I will also be including official resources from the Ionic team as they become available, as well as other resources that might be relevant.

 I will also be releasing a massive update to my book Building Mobile Apps with Ionic & Angular to reflect all of the changes for Ionic 4 shortly after the beta of Ionic 4 is officially released (I’ve spent the previous 2 months pre-emptively updating everything, so it is mostly already done).
-If you are looking for an in-depth premium resource for getting up to speed with Ionic 4 then you might be intersted in checking it out.
+If you are looking for an in-depth premium resource for getting up to speed with Ionic 4 then you might be interested in checking it out.
 Anybody who has already purchased the book will get this update for free (updates to the book are always free).

 I will continue to update this article as more resources become available.